 Marlow Community Information

-A resource for list of public services, local council contacts and suchlike…
+A comprehensive list of Marlow’s public services, local councils, library, waste disposal, churches and suchlike.

 Waste and Recycling – what goes where?

 [Note from 1 April 2019 certain charges will be payable for “non -household” waste – see here]

 Below is the Waste Wizard, in partnership with Buckinghamshire County Council.
 Enter your postcode…. then type whatever you like in the search box, to be presented with advice on disposal of that item.
 It will also suggests if the item might be donated via Freecycle or similar schemes, or indeed is suitable for composting.

 A few random examples if you want to test the system: Try typing Mattress, Food, Foil, Batteries, DVDs, Garden waste…. we learned a few things from this!

 MarlowFM 97.5 have a wide range of shows broadcast from studios on the Longridge site.
 Tune in on 97.5, or visit www.marlowfm.co.uk to listen in online.
 Marlow FM also do a great job keeping us entertained via their open broadcasts at local events!

 Marlow Information Centre

 Many people refer to it as the “Tourist Office”, but the centre also caters for many Wycombe District Council services, as detailed in our blog artice on Marlow Information Centre.
 It is located within Marlow Library, on Institute Road, just off the High Street.